BM345/NagwaSchemas/semantic_tags/semantic_tags_xml_specification.md

-#  Specification
+# Semantic Tags Specification

-This document gives the specification for .
+This document gives the specification for Semantic Tags.

 ## Table of Contents